IvaMate/MoodTracker/README.md

 Mobile app was made in Dart with Flutter framework.

-I managed to make a sign in/register screen, home screen where user can see their moods for the day and main function of the app which is mood tracking.
-App is connected with Google Firebase.
+The app has sign in/register screen, home screen where user can see their moods for the day and main function of the app which is mood tracking.
+App is connected via Google Firebase.

-I won an award for best innovative idea ( UX design ).